mrparkers/github-azure-demo/terraform/README.md

-Terraform plans to setup Azure environment to deploy the realworld demo to.

-Resources
- - Resource Group
+Terraform plans to deploy the resources to run the realworld demo application.
+The plans need an Azure storage container for the backend state and a resource group to deploy the application in (See [Bootstrap Terraform](../terraform-bootstrap)).

+*Resources*
  - App Service Plan
  - App Service
  - SQL Server